 And while there has been a lot of progress on the sustainability front, we could all be doing a lot better with fresh water.

 The data shows that in many parts of the world, we are using fresh water faster than it can be renewed in nature.
 And not just in the most predictable places.
 Many parts of Europe are at risk of water stress and scarcity, including Scandinavia, where this past summer saw farmers having to cull livestock they couldn't feed, and authorities were forced to put restrictions on general water use.

 Yet in the face of these challenges, we still use 50 to 100 litres of heated water every time we shower.

 No one wants to waste water.
 It's just the way our legacy plumbing systems are designed: turn on the tap, and seemingly limitless water gushes out momentarily, only to disappear down the drain just as quickly.

-That's why hotels like Axel Guldsmeden and Bensimon are turning to OAS showers.
-With OAS, guests can take one of the best showers they're likely to ever experience--while using up to 90% less water and 80% less energy.
+That's why hotels like Axel Guldsmeden and Bensimon are turning to Orbital Shower.
+With Orbital Shower, guests can take one of the best showers they're likely to ever experience--while using up to 90% less water and 80% less energy.